droxey/awesome-teachcode/README.md

 * **[gitinspector](https://github.com/ejwa/gitinspector)**: Statistical analysis tool for git repositories.
 The default analysis shows general statistics per author, which can be complemented with a timeline analysis that shows the workload and activity of each author.
 Under normal operation, it filters the results to only show statistics about a number of given extensions and by default only includes source files in the statistical analysis.
 * **[degit](https://github.com/Rich-Harris/degit)**: Makes copies of git repositories.
 Run `degit some-user/some-repo`, and degit will find the latest commit on https://github.com/some-user/some-repo and download the associated tar file to `~/.degit/some-user/some-repo/commithash.tar.gz` if it doesn't already exist locally.

+## Learning Objectives

+* **[List of Measurable Verbs](https://www.clinton.edu/curriculumcommittee/listofmeasurableverbs.cxml)**: A list of measurable verbs to assist you in writing course objectives and assess learning outcomes.
+* **[Objectives Builder](http://teachonline.asu.edu/objectives-builder/)**: Use the ASU Online Objectives Builder tool to write measurable course outcomes and learning objectives.

 ## Presentations